Linde (NYSE:LIN) Updates Q3 2021 Earnings Guidance

-Linde (NYSE:LIN) last released its earnings results on Friday, July 30th.
-The basic materials company reported $2.70 earnings per share for the quarter, beating analysts’ consensus estimates of $2.53 by $0.17.
+Linde (NYSE:LIN) last issued its quarterly earnings results on Friday, July 30th.
+The basic materials company reported $2.70 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.53 by $0.17.
 The business had revenue of $7.58 billion during the quarter, compared to the consensus estimate of $7.38 billion.
-Linde had a net margin of 11.37% and a return on equity of 10.54%.
-The firm’s revenue for the quarter was up 18.9% compared to the same quarter last year.
-During the same quarter last year, the firm earned $1.90 earnings per share.
-As a group, analysts forecast that Linde will post 10.19 earnings per share for the current year.
+Linde had a return on equity of 10.54% and a net margin of 11.37%.
+The business’s quarterly revenue was up 18.9% on a year-over-year basis.
+During the same period in the previous year, the business earned $1.90 EPS.
+Equities research analysts anticipate that Linde will post 10.46 EPS for the current fiscal year.

-A number of analysts have recently issued reports on the stock. raised their target price on shares of Linde from $333.00 to $358.00 in a research note on Tuesday, May 11th.
-Morgan Stanley raised their target price on shares of Linde from $285.00 to $330.00 and gave the stock an overweight rating in a research note on Monday, May 10th.
-Vertical Research upgraded shares of Linde from a hold rating to a buy rating and set a $330.00 target price for the company in a research note on Tuesday, May 18th.
-The Goldman Sachs Group raised their target price on shares of Linde from $309.00 to $340.00 and gave the stock a buy rating in a research note on Tuesday, May 11th.
-Finally, Wells Fargo & Company raised their target price on shares of Linde from $311.00 to $340.00 and gave the stock an overweight rating in a research note on Tuesday, May 11th.
-Two analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company.
-The stock presently has a consensus rating of Buy and an average price target of $323.33.
+A number of brokerages have issued reports on LIN. boosted their price target on Linde from $333.00 to $358.00 in a research report on Tuesday, May 11th.
+Citigroup upped their price objective on Linde from $333.00 to $358.00 in a report on Tuesday, May 11th.
+Wells Fargo & Company upped their price objective on Linde from $340.00 to $360.00 and gave the company an overweight rating in a report on Tuesday, August 3rd.
+JPMorgan Chase & Co. upped their target price on Linde from $350.00 to $356.00 and gave the company an overweight rating in a report on Monday, August 2nd.
+They noted that the move was a valuation call.
+Finally, Berenberg Bank reaffirmed a buy rating on shares of Linde in a report on Tuesday, May 11th.
+Two equities research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of Buy and an average price target of $335.23.

 Linde Company Profile